websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-websphere.md

 ### Installing the DXP portlet.jar

 DXP's `portlet.jar` (version 3) is backwards-compatible.
 It is included with the Dependencies ZIP that you unzipped above.
-WebSphere contains an older `portlet.jar` version which must be overridden.
+WebSphere contains an older `portlet.jar` version that must be overridden.

 1. In your `[Install Location]/WebSphere/AppServer/profiles/your-profile/` folder, create a folder called `app_shared_libraries`.

 1. Move DXP's `portlet.jar` from the `[Install Location]/WebSphere/AppServer/lib/ext` folder to the `app_shared_libraries` folder you created.

-1. Follow IBM's steps for [using a server associated shared library](https://www.ibm.com/support/pages/best-practice-using-common-application-files#usingserver); make sure to choose *Classes loaded with local class loader first (parent_Last)* on step 4d.
+1. Follow IBM's steps for [using a server-associated shared library](https://www.ibm.com/support/pages/best-practice-using-common-application-files#usingserver); make sure to choose *Classes loaded with local class loader first (parent_Last)* on step 4d.

 1. Save the configuration.

 ### Ensuring That the DXP Portlet.jar is Loaded First

-In addition to placing DXP's `portlet.jar` in a server associated shared library, configure the `config.ini` file so that it is loaded first.
+In addition to placing DXP's `portlet.jar` in a server-associated shared library, configure the `config.ini` file so that it is loaded first.

 1. Open the `[Install Location]/WebSphere/AppServer/configuration/config.ini` file.
 1. Find the property `com.ibm.CORBA,com.ibm`.